e6data/terraform/docs/terraform_setup.md

 ## **Prerequisites**
 Before you begin, ensure you have the following prerequisites in place:

-1. **EC2 instance**: You need to spin up an ec2 instance of t4g.small with ec2 instaance role having [appropriate permissions](./iam_permissions.json) to create e6data resources.
+1. **EC2 instance**: You need to spin up an ec2 instance of t4g.small with ec2 instance role having [appropriate IAM permissions](./terraform_permissions.json) to create e6data resources.

 1. **Terraform**: [Install](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) Terraform on your machine.
 Or you can run the following commands